uiucseclab/WatchDog/README.md

 To watch or unwatch an ip address, click on the button with the eye in the Machines content box.
 If the eye is open, the system is currently watching that ip.
 So every scan if the system notices an increase in the number of open ports, it will send an alert to the user with a predefined command in scanner.py

+### Tech Stack
+The backend is written in PHP and MySQL, with the frontend using Bootstrap, JQuery, and HTML/CSS.